House GOP leader to meet with Capitol officer hurt on Jan. 6 - WTMJ

 Fanone is expected to be joined by Capitol Police Officer Harry Dunn, who was also among the officers who responded to the rioting, and Gladys Sicknick, the mother of Capitol Police Officer Brian Sicknick, according to one of the people and a third person familiar with the meeting.
 Brian Sicknick collapsed and died after engaging with the mob; a medical examiner ruled that he died of natural causes.

-The three people spoke on condition of anonymity to discuss the private meeting.
+The three people spoke on the condition of anonymity to discuss the private meeting.

 The meetings are part of an effort by the officers and family members to bring attention to the violence of that day and to win Senate approval of a bipartisan commission.
 The group has become more active as some House Republicans have begun to downplay the severity of the insurrection, in which Trump’s supporters brutally beat officers, broke through windows and doors of the Capitol and hunted for lawmakers.